 History and architecture are the foremost things associated with Delhi which crosses our mind because of the city’s rich heritage.
-The Indian capital has a vibrant culture and a loving for art that it’s no surprise that the city is home to so many museums.
-One of them being the *The National Gallery of Modern Art*, also known by the name “The Jaipur House“.
+The Indian capital has a vibrant culture and a longing for art that it’s no surprise that the city is home to so many museums.
+One of them is the National Gallery of Modern Art Delhi, also known by the name “The Jaipur House“.

 National Gallery of Modern Art Delhi